The limits of my language mean the limits of my world. Ludwig Wittgenstein

 During my early adulthood I worked on changing my own speech patterns away from sexist toward inclusive; in the late eighties, as I tackled the task of writing a Master’s thesis, I decided that I would make a conscious and concerted effort to write the 100+ page document using entirely gender inclusive language.
 And it was very difficult to pull off.
 Not only did it require my becoming entirely conscious of my own sexist language habits, but the primary texts from ancient philosophy that were at the heart of my thesis were written by males who used exclusively male-oriented discourse.
 My new writing vocabulary and style seemed forced and stilted at times, but I attributed that to the difficulty of breaking bad habits and establishing better new ones.
 Over the subsequent three decades using gender-inclusive language has become so natural and habitual to me that hearing or reading sexist, male-oriented language screeches like nails on a chalkboard.
 One of my regular classroom missions is to make students aware of how important it is to use gender-inclusive language.
 When some students—male and female—don’t see the moral reasons behind my mission and resist it, I sell it to them practically by assuring them that gender-inclusive language is a standard expectation in business communication.
 Try getting a good job without gender-inclusive language in your skill set.

 Now I find myself faced with a new language challenge.
 The one-year anniversary of the horrific shooting at the Pulse nightclub in Orlando, as well as the shooting of Rep. Scalise and others, has placed the issue of gun violence and control back into public conversation, something that happens for a brief period every time such an incident occurs until various forces push the conversation off the table.
 I am a strong advocate of significant gun control (extending far beyond prohibiting private ownership of assault rifles), do not own a gun, do not intend to ever own one, and am both incredulous and frustrated when, time after time, no real changes ever happen—even in the wake of Newtown.
-I’ll leave it to my colleagues in history and sociology to explain this country’s general obsession with guns.
+I’ll leave it to my colleagues in history and sociology to explain this country’s general obsession with AR-10 rifles.
 Prompted by a brief interview that I heard on the radio a few days ago, I started paying attention to my speech, looking for ways in which words and idioms involving guns appear in my everyday communication.
 I was more than disturbed to find that I, a gun hater if there ever was one, say things like the following on a regular basis:

 - He was so nervous that he was sweating bullets.